sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

         <ul>
         <li>Express</li>
         <li>Node-supervisor</li>
-        <li>crypto (is now included with Node.js installation)</li>
+        <li>crypto (included with Node.js installation)</li>
         </ul>
     </li>
 </ul>

 ### What You’ll Learn
-The exercises in this QuickStart will discuss and walk you through the steps to implement Dataset RLS with User Attributes (UA for short).
+The exercises in this QuickStart will discuss and walk you through the steps to implement Dataset RLS with User Attributes (**UA**).

 ### What You’ll Build
-We will embed Sigma content inside a Node.js web application, passing runtime parameters to configure the embed and demonstrate Row-Level-Security.
+We will embed Sigma content inside a Node.js web application, passing runtime parameters to configure the embed and demonstrate Row-Level Security.

 ![Footer](assets/sigma_footer.png)
 <!-- END -->